 - Skillet: If you don’t have an oven-safe skillet, simply use a regular frying pan and transfer seared chicken to a baking pan before the oven.

-- From mama’s recipe book– we think originally from an old Bon Appetit issue.
+- This recipe is a 20+ year family favorite, tweaked over the years and originally from an old Bon Appetit magazine issue.